Memory Disorders and Qualifying for Disability Benefits

 - Wernicke-Korsakoff syndrome – a neurological disorder caused by a thiamine deficiency often associated with alcohol abuse.

-They will also order blood tests and brain-imaging tests to identify reversible causes.
-Like many other medical conditions, treatment for memory loss depends on the cause.
 For example, memory loss caused by medications may be resolved with a change in prescription; nutritional supplements can be added to a patient’s diet to correct a vitamin deficiency.
 In other cases, therapy might help a patient who has suffered a stroke re-learn how to tie their shoes.

 But memory loss is not always easy to treat, affecting not only an individual’s ability to remember, but also their capacity to reason, make decisions and communicate.